Fiat CR.42 Falco: Malta

 Over the skies of Malta, the CR.42 encountered British Hurricanes for the first time on 3 July 1940.
 That day, Flying Officer Waters (P2614) shot down an SM.79 bomber five miles (eight kilometers) off Kalafrana, but he was soon attacked in turn by the escorting Falchi, who badly shot up his aircraft.
 Waters crashed on landing and his Hurricane was written off.
 The Hurricane pilots soon discovered that the Italian biplanes could often outmaneuver their aircraft and that this was a crucial factor in any dogfight against them.

 Pilot Officer Jock Barber remembered: "On my first combat, the 9 of July, I attacked the leader of a Squadriglia of Falcos, while [Flight Lieutenant] George Burges attacked an SM.79 bomber.
 When I shot the CR.42 at a range of 100 yd, he did a flick-roll and went spinning down.
 I found myself engaged in dogfighting with the remaining CR.42s.
 This went down to about 10,000 ft; by then I had used up all my ammunition without much success, although I am convinced I got quite a few strikes on the leader in the initial combat.
 I realized pretty quickly that dogfighting with biplanes was just not on.
 They were so manoeuvrable that it was very difficult to get in a shot, and I had to keep diving and turning to keep myself from being shot down.
 George had by this time disappeared so I stuck my nose down and, with full throttle, was very thankful to get out of the way."

 A week later, a dozen CR.42s from 23° Gruppo appeared in the sky over Malta for a reconnaissance.
 Flight Lieutenants Peter Keeble and Burges scrambled to intercept them, and the resulting action greatly impressed the Malta defenders with the CR.42's maneuvering capability.
 Keeble attacked one CR.42 – probably the aircraft (MM4368) flown by Sottotenente Mario Benedetti of 74^{a} Squadriglia that crashed, killing its pilot, but then came under attack himself by the Falchi of Tenente Mario Pinna and Tenente Oscar Abello.
 Keeble tried to dogfight with the Italians, but his engine was hit and his Hurricane dived into the ground at Wied-il-Ghajn, near Fort Rinella, and blew up; he was the first pilot to be killed in action at Malta.
 This was the first recorded air victory in the Second World War of the CR.42 against the Hurricane.
 Shortly after Keeble's loss, a meeting of all the pilots and senior staff was called to discuss the best ways of countering the agile CR.42.
-A suggestion was made that the Hurricane should put down a bit of flaps as this might enable it to turn with the CR.42, but the only realistic proposal was to climb above these aircraft to be in an advantageous position.
+A suggestion was made that the Hurricane should put down a bit of flap as this might enable it to turn with the CR.42, but the only realistic proposal was to climb above these aircraft to be in an advantageous position.

 Nevertheless, Cattaneo noted that the Hurricane gradually proved itself to be superior to the CR.42.